MOUNT BAKER GUIDED DAY HIKES

 Baker Lake Trail – Mount Baker Guided Day Hikes

-Experience being nestled by the Great PNW Rainforest and surrounding mountains!
-Baker Lake Trail is for everyone who want to hike on a easy trail that stretches 9 mi alongside the entire eastern bank of Baker Lake, and gains only 500 ft.
-It can be hiked as far as one desires.
 The trickling sound of rivulets will accompany you as you weave in and out of view of Baker Lake.
 You’ll be greeted by stands of groves of old forest giants (firs, cedars, hemlocks & maples) covered with moss and drooping with lichens, by expanses of ferns, by a carpet of moss and ground cover, and by some downed logs (secretly and slowly decomposing by a myriad of fungi) that will require some agility getting over or under.
-Eventually Mt Baker takes center stage, reflecting its majesty onto its sparking lake and capturing your soul!
+On clear days, Mount Baker and Mount Shuksan take center stage, reflecting their majestic massifs onto Baker Lake and capturing your soul!

 Anderson-Watson Lakes Trail – Mount Baker Guided Day Hikes